Cold Weather, Warm Homes: Preventing Burst Pipes in Michigan Winters

 Use a hairdryer, heating pad, or warm towels to thaw small frozen sections slowly.
 Never use an open flame — it can crack the pipe or start a fire.

-5. Call Titus Restoration for Professional Help Even after stopping the leak, you need experts to handle the aftermath.
-The Titus Restoration team offers emergency water cleanup and burst pipe repair to quickly dry your home, repair plumbing, and prevent mold or structural issues from developing.
+5. Call Titus Contracting for Professional Help Even after stopping the leak, you need experts to handle the aftermath.
+The Titus Contracting team offers emergency water cleanup and burst pipe repair to quickly dry your home, repair plumbing, and prevent mold or structural issues from developing.

-How Titus Restoration Helps After a Burst Pipe
+How Titus Contracting Helps After a Burst Pipe

 Rapid Emergency Response (24/7)